 Another branch of the family was found in the parish of Shilton in Warwickshire.
 "It was formerly the residence of a branch of the Denbigh family, whose ancient mansion is still remaining."

-Important Dates for the Dansbay family
+Early History of the Dansbay family

 This web page shows only a small excerpt of our Dansbay research.
 Another 72 words (5 lines of text) covering the years 1189, 1212, 1300, 1474, 1419, 1426, 1421, 1423, 1503, 1571, 1554, 1530, 1590, 1575, 1576, 1610, 1660, 1631, 1667, 1655 and 1727 are included under the topic Early Dansbay History in all our PDF Extended History products and printed products wherever possible.

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Dansbay were recorded, including Danby, Danbie, Danbey and others.